Hosting the Perfect Family Christmas Party

 Instead of Christmas-cookie decorating, the open house or kid-friendly party could also feature a cookie exchange.
 Guests could be instructed to bring a couple dozen cookies, of any variety, and they’d all be laid out on a big table or counter.
 Before a family would leave, they’d be invited to grab a festive Christmas-themed plate and load it up with a variety of different cookies than the ones they brought.

-And no party is complete without some music.
+And no party is complete without some music (we also have a collection of music Christmas ornaments too!).
 There is an endless supply of family-friendly Christmas songs and carols which can be playing in the background or with a few musically-minded friends the Christmas party can transform into a full-blown sing along.
 Full participation is required for maximum volume and fun.
 The singing could be turned into a game or contest between families of who can name the most Christmas songs, who can remember the most words to a certain song or who can alter the lyrics of a Christmas carol into something funny.
 A little creativity can go a long way.

 Creating Christmas memories are special, and seem to be easier to do with kids and friends.
 A family-friendly Christmas party doesn’t have to be perfect, but the heart and energy behind it will create a warm memory for all involved.
 Chances are good your party will be louder, messier and with a lot more whipped cream and frosting than an adult Christmas party could ever produce.